dgasmith/opt_einsum/docs/getting_started/backends.md

 - [jax](https://github.com/google/jax): compiled GPU tensor expressions
   including `autograd`-like functionality

-`opt_einsum` is agnostic to the type of n-dimensional arrays (tensors) it uses, since finding the contraction path only relies on getting the shape attribute of each array supplied.
-It can perform the underlying tensor contractions with various libraries.
-In fact, any library that provides a `numpy.tensordot` and `~numpy.transpose` implementation can perform most normal contractions.
-While more special functionality such as axes reduction is reliant on a `numpy.einsum` implementation.

 !!! note
     For a contraction to be possible without using a backend einsum, it must satisfy the following rule: in the full expression (*including* output indices) each index must appear twice.
-In other words, each dimension must be contracted with one other dimension, or left alone.
+In other words, each dimension must be either contracted with one other dimension or left alone.

 ## Backend agnostic contractions